The BIG power of little WORDS.

 "It is tough that you have cancer, so...

-• I want you to know I am here for you if you want to talk."
+• I want you to know I am here if you want to talk."

 In the first person, I've adopted this answer for general purposes.